nice-game-hints/deponia/05-village/050-get-headphones/056-get-parrot.md

 # Dr. Gizmo!
 Yes, the laughing gas would suffice.

-# How do I apply it?
+# How do I apply the laughing gas?
-You _apply_ it by moving the gas in a container into the bird.
+You _apply_ it by moving the gas in a *container* into the bird.

-# Container?
+## What container should I use to move the laughing gas?
 Balloon is designed to hold gas.
 Fill a balloon with the laughing gas.

-# Filled!
+# Balloon is filled with gas
-Go and _pass the gas_ to the parrot.
+Go and pass the gas to the parrot.

-# Stunned!
+# The parrot is now stunned
 Congrats!
 You have a stunned parrot.

-# But...
+# But... the parrot is not stunned
 Hmm.. yes, you cannot use stunned parrot.
 Try to wake it up.

 # With what?
 You have waked someone else up already before...

-# True!
+## Tell me what to use to wake up the parrot
-Give the parrot some coffee
+Give the parrot some coffee.